Thursday, February 25, 2010

 Give Me A Kiss to Build a Dream On...

 This films should put to rest the idea that has come of late that 2D is somehow inferior or less expressive than computer-generated animation.
 The Princess and The Frog creates a magical world where the traditional cel animation enhances the story.
-On a personal note, I had come to fear that future generations would shrink in horror from 2D films because they have been inundated with CGI in the Shrek or Cloudy With A Chance of Meatballs vein.
-There is nothing wrong with using the latest technology (if anything, Walt Disney was the first to grab onto the latest innovations and even creating a few) but in traditional hand-drawn animation (with a little bit of help from computers) there is a magic, a sense of fantasy that other films in their eagerness to appear real miss.
+There is nothing wrong with using the latest technology.
+Walt Disney himself was the first to grab onto the latest innovations and even creating a few.
+I find thought that in traditional hand-drawn animation (with a little bit of help from computers) there is a magic, a sense of fantasy that other films in their eagerness to appear real miss.

 The Disney Studios, however, is not afraid to experiment: the Almost There number has a vaguely Art Deco style that is a departure from previous films, but it's a welcome one.
 As a side note, after Precious, I think it is wonderful to see a loving, positive portrayal of African-American family life on the screen.

 The voice work is excellent.
 I single out John Goodman as Big Daddy as being the only one I recognized instantly, but I figure it would be impossible to have a good New Orleans film without Goodman.
-It would be like having an album of New Orleans music without Dr. John--it just isn't done.
+It would be like having an album of New Orleans music without Dr. John (himself part of the film with Down in New Orleans).
 David made his Dr. Facilier both menacing and fearful of his "friends on the other side", and Rose and Campos were delightful as the no-nonsense Tania and overly self-confident prince.
-I must confess to not recognizing Oprah Winfrey as Tania's mother Eudora but in my defense I don't watch much television apart from Turner Classic Movies, FOX News, MSNBC (I believe in seeing both sides of an issue) or repeats of The Golden Girls.
+I must confess to not recognizing Oprah Winfrey as Tania's mother Eudora.

 There were a couple of aspects that I wasn't too thrilled with.
 Charlotte unintentionally brought back memories of Missy Anne from Roots, and at times I found her a little annoying.
 There was also a line that the realtors used that I found curious.
 When they tell her that someone else has made an offer for the property she wants they mention that "a girl of your background" should be used to waiting, or something to that effect.
 I thought it was a curious phrase to use.

 Still, these are minor details.
-We get emotionally invested in the characters, we get great songs and no spoiler here Happy Endings All Around.
-I think it's fitting that The Princess and The Frog, the first Disney animated film with an African-American heroine, get the exact grade the first African-American President gave himself for his first year in office.
+We get emotionally invested in the characters, we get great songs and no spoiler here, a happy ending.
+The Princess and The Frog, the first Disney animated film with an African-American heroine, will be embraced by all races as a beautiful, well-crafted family film.

 Wednesday, February 10, 2010